 Top Stories For You

-Crucial Questions to Ask Your Insurtech Solutions Provider Before Hiring Them
+Questions To Ask: Insurtech Solutions Provider Before Hiring

 Insurtech refers to applying technology and data-driven processes in the insurance industry.
 Insurtech can range from a chatbot that assists you with filing your claims to artificial intelligence that predicts your risk profile based on social media posts and biometric data or automated brokering platforms for acquiring insurance policies.